stoichi/court-hearing-scheduler/README.md

 - Envvars are set directly in docker compose rather than a secret manager
 - Using pico css for most css styling
 - Seeding some user data into the database for easier demonstration of the system via django management command
-- New hearings are polled every 30 seconds through HTMX
+- New hearings are polled every 30 seconds through HTMX rather than pushed to all users

 # Implementation details
 - Using Django User model as the core Participant model to allow for future improvements and Django permission integrations